thevangelist/FFMPEG-gif-script-for-bash/README.md

 ## Installation

 * Clone the repo
-* Install ffmpeg (you might need to install a package manager, such as brew for OS X)
+* Install ffmpeg (you might need to install a package manager, such as homebrew for OS X)

 ## Usage
 * Run `./gifenc [input movie file] [generated gif's name] [horizontal resolution] [frames per second (fps)]`